Ransom Wilson: Solo flutist

 Since his official New York debut in 1976, Ransom Wilson has performed in the world’s premier concert venues and with such first-rate ensembles as Chicago Symphony Orchestra, Philadelphia Orchestra, San Francisco Symphony Orchestra, Saint Paul Chamber Orchestra, Houston Symphony, Los Angeles Chamber Orchestra, Orchestra of St. Luke’s, Orpheus Chamber Orchestra, Mostly Mozart Festival (Lincoln Center for the Performing Arts), London Symphony Orchestra, Israel Philharmonic, English Chamber Orchestra, and I Solisti Veneti, among others.

 Wilson has released 27 albums as a flute soloist, with three Grammy nominations along the way.
 His latest recording, In the Age of Debussy, was released on the Nimbus label in 2021.

 Wilson has collaborated with keyboardists Peter Frankl, Robin Sutherland, John Gibbons, Jean-Philippe Collard, François Dumont, and Christopher O’Riley (with whom he was awarded a 1989 National Public Radio award for best performance by a small ensemble on a national broadcast).
+In 1991, he was featured as a guest musician performing with the Modern Mandolin Quartet on their album The Nutcracker Suite.

 A champion of contemporary music, Wilson has had works composed specially for him by Steve Reich, Peter Schickele, Joseph Schwantner, John Harbison, Jean Françaix, Jean-Michel Damase, George Tsontakis, Tania Léon, and Deborah Drattel.
 According to Schwantner, his piece A Play of Shadows represents “an attempt to mirror [Ransom Wilson’s] dramatic and compelling musical personality”.
 Wilson's recordings of works by Steve Reich (Vermont Counterpoint) and Philip Glass (Façades) have sold thousands of units.

 Praise from the New York Times for his flute playing includes: “an exceptionally fine player”; “Wilson gave a mesmerizing performance”; “his technique was solid, his coloration amply varied, and his programming inventive"; “Wilson played the solos expertly”; and “Wilson brought a warm tone and considerable poise to the work”.

 On August 22, 2022, the National Flute Association presented Wilson with his 2020 Lifetime Achievement Award (postponed because of the pandemic).

 Ransom Wilson plays exclusively a flute hand made for him by the Wm.
 S. Haynes Company.